Máster Universitario en Abogacía + Curso de especialización en Derecho Penal económico

 • Agustina Sanllehí, José Ramón.
 PhD.
 Full professor of Criminal Law and Criminology at Abat Oliba CEU University.

 • Arias Diez, Isabel.
-Lawyer specialising in Civil Law and Coordinator of the Master's Degree in the Law Profession at Abat Oliba CEU University.
+Lawyer specialising in Civil Law and Co-Director of the Master's Degree in the Law Profession at CEU Abat Oliba University.

 • Arranz Puig, Irene.
 Lawyer.
 Senior associate at Cuatrecasas, specialising in international arbitration.
 Advises on cases related to distribution, construction and disputes arising from transactions and M&A operations.